It may still be a month away, but chances are you’ve already started to receive Mother’s Day marketing campaigns in your inbox.

 Brilliant Earth however has taken things a step further with their gift selector quiz.

 Based on their answers to a few questions about their moms, customers are recommended a particular selection of gifts.

-While the end result isn’t much different from a simple gift guide, including a quiz will increase engagement with your email campaign and make your customers feel like your recommendations are more personalized to their moms.
+While the end result isn’t much different from a simple gift guide, including a product recommendation quiz will increase engagement with your email campaign and make your customers feel like your recommendations are more personalized to their moms.

 4) Artifact Uprising’s staff picks Mother’s Day email

 Artifact Uprising has taken a different approach to providing their customers with gift ideas in their Mother’s Day email.